indimail/indimail-virtualdomains/.github/README-indimail.md

 Remember that users won't be able to send mail if all the QMQP servers are down.
 Most sites have two or three independent QMQP servers.

-Note that users can still use all the qmail-inject environment variables to control the appearance of their outgoing messages.
+Note that users can still use all the <b>qmail-inject</b> environment variables to control the appearance of their outgoing messages.
 This will include environment variables in $HOME/.defaultqueue directory.

 If you want to setup a SMTP service, it might be easier to install the entire indimail-mta package and remove the services qmail-send.25.
 You can use svctool to remove the service e.g.